pyralog/pyralog/BRANDING.md

 ## ✅ Brand Checklist

-When creating DLog content, ensure:
+When creating Pyralog content, ensure:

 - [ ] Egyptian theme is consistent (if using metaphors for infrastructure)
 - [ ] Four components (🗿☀️🪲🎼) are properly introduced when relevant